deirdreobyrne/LunarPhase/README.md

 k = \left( {1 - cos(i)} \over 2 \right)
 $$

-## Now the fun starts - fitting!

-to be written

 ## Δt — the boogeyman of astronomical predictions

 Solex works in TDT, whereas our clocks work in UTC, and the difference between the two (imaginatively called Δt) is not constant and not predictable (due to minor irregularities in the rotation of the earth caused by, amongst many other things, earthquakes).
 I adopted a very simple and reasonably accurate formula (for historical times, anyway) for Δt —